Luisz576/Luisz576/README.md

   <span>Luiz> Hello World!!!</span>
 </pre>

-<span>Olá!
-Me chamo Luiz Ricardo, também conhecido como Luisz576, sou um programador e criador de conteúdo de programação e tecnologia!</span>
+<span>Hello!
+My name is Luiz Ricardo, also known as Luisz576, I'm a programmer and creator of programming and technology content!</span>

 <a href="https://github.com/Luisz576">
   <div>